immersive-web/webxr/explainer.md

 }
 ```

 The UA may end a session at any time for a variety of reasons.
 For example: The user may forcibly end presentation via a gesture to the UA, other native applications may take exclusive access of the XR hardware device, or the XR hardware device may become disconnected from the system.
 Additionally, if the system's underlying XR device changes (signaled by the `devicechange` event on the `navigator.xr` object) any active `XRSession`s will be ended.
+This applies to both Immersive and Non-immersive sessions.
 Well behaved applications should monitor the `end` event on the `XRSession` to detect when the UA forces the session to end.

 ```js
 xrSession.addEventListener('end', onSessionEnd);